Gluten Free Cake Batter Ice Cream

 - Heavy cream: Make sure it is well-chilled.

 - Sweetened condensed milk: NOT evaporated milk.
-You need the sugar in the sweetened condensed milk.
+You need the sugar in the sweetened condensed milk, as well as the ultra-thick consistency.

 - Unsalted butter: Melted and cooled to give it that rich, buttery flavor, just like cake batter.